Justin-Insight/mymindteam.com/content/test/child/child-adhd-test.md

     button_text: View all FAQs
 cta_block:
   enabled: true
-  heading: Find out if your <span class="underline underline--primary">child</span> has ADHD.
+  heading: Find out if your child has <span class="underline underline--primary">ADHD</span>.
   body: The process couldn’t be easier!
 Get started with our brief questionnaire.
   button:
     enabled: true